-- 1035 It is the District's policy to - A. manage new development, redevelopment, and drainage alternations by requiring each development or land-disturbing activity to manage its stormwater effectively, either on- or off site; - B. promote and encourage a reduction in runoff rates to encourage infiltration and to promotegroundwater recharge; - 1041 C. encourage infiltration and stormwater storage in the District's upland areas; - D. maximize groundwater recharge as a means of maintaining drinking water supplies, preserving base flows in streams and water levels in fens, and limiting discharges of stormwater to downstream receiving waters; - E. protect and maintain existing groundwater flow, promote groundwater recharge, and improvegroundwater quality and aquifer protection; - F. require that property owners control the rate and volume of stormwater runoff originating from their property so that surface water and groundwater quantity and quality is protected or improved, soil erosion is minimized, and flooding potential is reduced; and - 1050 G. protect and improve natural resources within the watershed to prevent further degradation.
+- 1034 5.1 POLICY - 1035 It is the District's policy to - A. manage new development, redevelopment, and drainage alternations by requiring each development or land-disturbing activity to manage its stormwater effectively, either on- or off-site; - B. promote and encourage a reduction in runoff rates to encourage infiltration and to promote groundwater recharge; - 1041 C. encourage infiltration and stormwater storage in the District's upland areas; - D. maximize groundwater recharge as a means of maintaining drinking water supplies, preserving base flows in streams and water levels in fens, and limiting discharges of stormwater to downstream receiving waters; - E. protect and maintain existing groundwater flow, promote groundwater recharge, and improve groundwater quality and aquifer protection; - F. require that property owners control the rate and volume of stormwater runoff originating from their property so that surface water and groundwater quantity and quality is protected or improved, soil erosion is minimized, and flooding potential is reduced; and - G. protect and improve natural resources within the watershed to prevent further degradation. - 1051 5.2 REGULATION - 1052 A Mmunicipal or District pPermit that incorporates an approved stormwater management plan or an - 1053 Individual Project Permit is required under this rule prior to the commencement of any activities to - which this rule applies.
+The District may review a stormwater management plan at any point in the - development of a regulated project and encourages project proposers to seek the District's early review - of plans.

-- A Mmunicipal or District pPermit that incorporates an approved stormwater management planor an Individual Project Permit is required under this rule prior to the commencement of any activities to which this rule applies.
-The District may review a stormwater management plan at any point in the development of a regulated project and encourages project proposers to seek the District's early review of plans. - 1057 The requirements of this rule apply to any land-disturbing activity that will involve the following: - 1058A.
-General: Development, redevelopment, reconstruction, and drainage alterations (including roads)1059creating new impervious areas greater than one (1) acre - B. HVRA: Development, redevelopment, reconstruction, and drainage alternations (including roads) creating new impervious areas greater than 10,000 square feet in an HVRA Overlay District, as shown on the Lower Minnesota River Watershed District-High Value Resources Area Overlay District Map (Figure 1)
+- The requirements of this rule apply to any land-disturbing activity that will involve the following: - 1058 A. General: Development, redevelopment, reconstruction, and drainage alterations (including roads) 1059 creating new impervious areas greater than one (1) acre - B. HVRA: Development, redevelopment, reconstruction, and drainage alternations (including roads) creating new impervious areas greater than 10,000 square feet in an HVRA Overlay

+District, as shown on the Lower Minnesota River Watershed District-High Value Resources

+Area Overlay District Map (Figure 1)

+- 5.3 EXCEPTIONS

-A stormwater management permit is not required for The requirements of this rule do not apply to the following activities:
+- 1065 A stormwater management permit is not required for The requirements of this rule do not apply to the following activities:

-- A. Construction or remodeling on a single-family homesite consistent with a subdivision, development, or redevelopment plan implemented in accordance with a District permit issued after May 1, 2020, and an approved erosion control prevention and sediment control plan - B. Rehabilitation of paved surfaces, such as impervious surface mill, reclamation, overlay, or paving of an existing rural section gravel road, where the underlying structural aggregate base is not removed. - C. Trails, sidewalks, and retaining walls that do not exceed 10 feet in width and are bordered down gradient by a pervious area extending at least half the trail width - 1075 D. Land-disturbing activities that do not involve creation of new impervious surface, reconstruction 1076 of existing impervious surface, or grading that materially alter stormwater flow at a site 1077 boundary
+- 1067 A. Construction or remodeling on a single-family homesite consistent with a subdivision, 1068 development, or redevelopment plan implemented in accordance with a District permit issued 1069 after May 1, 2020, and an approved erosion control prevention and sediment control plan - B. Rehabilitation of paved surfaces, such as impervious surface mill, reclamation, overlay, or paving of an existing rural section gravel road, where the underlying structural aggregate base is not removed. - Maintenance activities or in-kind replacements, such as catch basin repair and replacement, utility repair and replacement, pipe repair and replacement, lighting, and pedestrian ramp improvements. - Trails, sidewalks, and retaining walls that do not exceed 10 feet in width and are bordered down gradient by a pervious area extending at least half the trail width - 1078 Land-disturbing activities that do not involve creation of new impervious surface, 1079 reconstruction of existing impervious surface, or grading that materially alter stormwater flow at 1080 a site boundary - 1081 5.4 CRITERIA

-1078 5.4 CRITERIA